autumnssuns/CAB302_2021_eTrade/docs/Installation.md

 ## Installations
 The project were developed using Amazon Corretto Java Development Toolkit (jdk15.0.2_7).
-To install, follow the instructions at https://docs.aws.amazon.com/corretto/latest/corretto-15-ug/downloads-list.html
+To install, follow the instructions [here]( https://docs.aws.amazon.com/corretto/latest/corretto-15-ug/downloads-list.html)
 ### A. Download This Project
 Please skip this step if you have access to the project via a .zip file.